drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 I also think we should look through the list of articles we’ve been compiling to read and see what should be shared, and make sure we are sharing factual resources as well - various information on diversity 101, links to sessions, presentations, articles, faqs, etc.

 ## Tone
-*What is the tone of our communication?
-What types of interactions are encouraged/discouraged?*

 - We assume good intentions until proven otherwise.
 - Rational